Everything You Need to Know About Stairlift Batteries

 - Your stairlift will stop after a short distance and then continue

-- The battery won’t charge in its usual charging point (this means the stairlift battery has been completely drained)
+- The battery won’t charge at its usual charging point (this means the stairlift battery has been completely drained)

 At any of these signs, you’ll need to replace the batteries.
 At this point please contact your local service branch.

 Q: How long do stairlift batteries last?

-Stairlift batteries generally last around 2 to 5 years, of course, this depends on the usage.
-For example, if the stairlift is often left off its charge point it degrades the battery and results in early replacement.
+Stairlift batteries generally last around 2 to 5 years; of course, this depends on the usage.
+For example, if the stairlift is often left off its charge point, it reduces battery life.

 Q: How do you change a stairlift battery?